One Pot Lasagna – Quick and Easy for Busy Weeknights

 Instructions

-- Brown meat in a 12-inch deep skillet or large pot on medium high with garlic and oregano, breaking up the meat with a wooden spatula as it cooks.
+- Brown meat in a large pot on medium high with garlic and oregano, breaking up the meat with a wooden spatula as it cooks.
 Once the meat is browned, remove some of the excess grease if desired.
 Stir in spaghetti sauce, water, and pasta.
-Reduce heat to medium low, and cook for 10 minutes, stirring occasionally.
+Reduce heat to medium, and cook for 20 minutes, stirring occasionally.

-- Meanwhile, in a medium sized bowl, mix egg, cottage cheese, parmesan cheese, and half of the mozzarella cheese.
+- Mix in cottage cheese or ricotta, parmesan cheese, and half of the mozzarella cheese.

-- Once the pasta has cooked for 10 minutes, add the cheese mixture by dropping about 6 spoonfuls into the pan.
-Don’t stir the cheese clumps into the pasta.
-You want them to remain as separate portions to imitate the separation that you get from a layered lasagna when baking.
-Sprinkle the remaining mozzarella cheese on top and put a lid on the skillet or pot.
-Continue to cook on medium low heat for about 10 minutes or so to let the cheese clumps cook and the mozzarella on top to melt.
+- Sprinkle the remaining mozzarella cheese on top and put a lid on the pot.
+Continue to cook on medium low heat for about 10 minutes or so to let the cheese on top melt.